Union groups honor workers and families at Labor Day picnic

 MANNINGTON — More than 500 guests walked through light drizzling rain Sunday to attend a picnic honoring workers and their families.

-Sponsored by the Marion County AFL-CIO, United Mine Workers of America union and Marion County Democrats, the Annual Labor Day Picnic returned with gusto after a two-year absence due to the COVID-19 pandemic.
+Sponsored by the Marion County AFL-CIO, United Mine Workers of America union and Marion County Democrats, the Annual Labor Day Picnic at Hough Park returned with gusto after a two-year absence due to the COVID-19 pandemic.

-Keynote speaker UMWA President Cecil Roberts told the crowd at Hough Park that corporations get 364 days a year and labor gets one day a year — Labor Day.
+Keynote speaker UMWA President Cecil Roberts said corporations get 364 days a year and labor gets one day a year — Labor Day.

 "It's important that we come out and celebrate on our day because working class people built this country, working class people keep it going now, working class people fight all the wars, so I think working class people should come out and celebrate these facts," Roberts said.